-- Achieve a minimum cumulative grade point average of 2.75 on a scale of 4.00
+- Achieve a minimum cumulative grade point average of 2.75 on a scale of 4.0

 - Complete an application for admission and meet the technical standards

-- Complete the program's interview process (by invitation only).
+- Complete the program's interview process (by invitation only)

 You must successfully complete the required program course work before you are eligible to complete the rotations.

 Mayo School of Health Sciences accepts students who are highly qualified for its programs.
-To be considered for admittance you should exhibit strong qualifications for the health profession you wish to pursue.
-Applicants to programs must possess the following general qualities:
+To be considered for admittance, you should exhibit strong qualifications for the health profession you wish to pursue.
+Applicants to this program must meet these technical standards set by Midwestern University.